-a.
+- a.
 Pull the processor latches 3 so that they rotate to the unlocked position.

-Before you remove the processor, note the orientation of the original A1 processor.

-- b.
-Remove the processor 6 from the processor connector. - c.
+Attention: Before you remove the processor, note the orientation of the original A1 processor. - b.
+Remove the processor ~6~ from the processor connector. - c.
 Set the processor aside.
 Refer to the processor option documentation for complete instructions on proper handling and disposal of a defective processor. - 6.
-Install the processor: - Touch the static-protective package containing the new processor to any unpainted metal surface on the server; then, remove the processor from the package. - b.
-Rotate the processor latches 3 to the open position.
+Install the processor: - a.
+Touch the static-protective package containing the new processor to any unpainted metal surface on the server; then, remove the processor from the package. - b.
+Rotate the processor latches ~3~ to the open position.

-Before you press the processor into the connector, make sure that the processor has the same orientation as the original A1 processor.
+Attention: Before you press the processor into the connector, make sure that the processor has the same orientation as the original A1 processor.

 - c.
-Insert the processor 6 into the guides and gently press the processor into the connector.
+Insert the processor -6- into the guides and gently press the processor into the connector.
 When the processor is correctly inserted, all the processor heat sinks in both processor cages face the same direction, toward connector A1. - d.
-Rotate the processor latches 3 until they close and lock in place. - If you plan to install more than one processor, repeat step 3 on page 150 and step 6 on page 151 in this section. - 8.
+Rotate the processor latches ~3~ until they close and lock in place. - 7.
+If you plan to install more than one processor, repeat step 3 on page 98 and step 6. in this section. - 8.
 If you replaced a defective processor, you must manually enable the processor slot in the Configuration/Setup utility program.
 In this case, the system does not automatically access the Configuration/Setup utility program to enable the processor slot.
-See "Processor settings" on page 30 for additional information. - If you are installing a processor daughterboard, continue with "Installing or replacing a processor daughterboard." - If you are not installing a processor daughterboard, continue with the following steps. - Reinstall the processor-cage cover by inserting the cover tabs into the slots on the top of the processor cage. - Turn the four plastic fasteners on the processor-cage cover until they are in the locked position (one quarter-turn).
+See "Processor settings" on page 31 for additional information. - 9.
+If you are installing a processor daughterboard, continue with "Processor daughterboard" on page 100.

+If you are not installing a processor daughterboard, continue with the following steps.

+10. Reinstall the processor-cage cover by inserting the cover tabs into the slots on the top of the processor cage.

+11. Turn the four plastic fasteners on the processor-cage cover until they are in the locked position (one quarter-turn).
 You may use a flat-blade screwdriver or a coin.